 Having a few DIY freezer smoothie packs on hand helps make these Floridian summers a bit more tolerable.
 Not only are these smoothie packs super convenient, they’re extremely inexpensive and allow you to make a smoothie in under two minutes.
 How’s that for a triple threat?

-Just dump the contents of the smoothie pack into a Magic Bullet, add water (or milk) and you’re good to go!
+Just dump the contents of the smoothie pack into your Magic Bullet, add water (or milk) and you’re good to go!

 These smoothie packets are low in calories as well, so they make a great breakfast or lunch for those of us that are trying to have a healthier early meal.
 When using these freezer smoothie packets to stand in for a meal, I like to pulse some oats in the Magic Bullet for a few seconds and use coconut milk rather than water just to make it more satisfying.

 I was able to create 14 smoothie packets and only spend about $8.25 for all of the ingredients.
 I’ll admit, the packets are on the small side, but I find them perfectly satisfying as-is or with the addition of ground oats to thicken them up (or just use more fruit!).

 I added peanut butter to a few of the packets but chose to omit that from the cost since I only added it to a few packets and this was experimental.
 Verdict = I like the PB with Strawberry/Banana.
 My husband?
 Not so much.
 So if you decide to try it, YMMV.

 Note: This is just what I chose to go with.
 Use whichever fruits you’d like!

 - Parchment paper/wax paper/aluminum foil (choose whichever you’d like)

 Line your freezer with parchment paper (or foil/wax paper) and place your fruit in an even layer.
 I simply lined my freezer since it was large enough to do this.
 If yours is smaller you may want to use a baking sheet or several smaller plates.
 Let them freeze for at least 2 to 3 hours.